webrecorder/specs/wacz-ipfs/latest/index.md

 This enables us to stitch together files while preserving their individual DAGs and being able to deduplicate content in the same way as if those files were uploaded on their own.

-The process involves splitting WARC and WACZ data at appropriate boundaries to their own UnixFS DAGs, getting the sizes of the individual files as well as the Content IDs (CID) for the data and then combining them in a UnixFS file via it's `Links` using the DAG-PB codec.
+The process involves:
+- Splitting WACZ files, and WARC inside of them in a custom way, and adding each segment via `ipfs.add`
+- Concatenating WARC files at appropriate boundaries via `ipfs.cat`
+- Ensuring the ZIP file contains all files necessary for WACZ conformance, including WARC
+- Concatenating ZIP files from at appropriate boundaries to form the final ZIP file.

 ## ZIP File Chunking

-The WACZ format is simply a ZIP file with a custom directory layout.
+Since the WACZ format is simply a ZIP file with a custom directory layout.
 The custom chunking for WACZ therefore presents a more generic approach for ZIP file chunking.

 The [ZIP file format](https://www.loc.gov/preservation/digital/formats/fdd/fdd000354.shtml) is used to create a single file which can contain several files within a directory structure.
 It allows files to be stored compressed and in their raw uncompressed form as continuous segments of the file.